jranke/mkin/README.md

 variables, and Markov Chain Monte Carlo (MCMC) simulation functionality, similar to what is available e.g. in the `FME` package.

-Somewhat in parallel, Syngenta has sponsored the development of an `mkin` (and KinGUII?) based GUI application called CAKE, which also adds IRLS and MCMC, is more limited in the model formulation, but puts more weight on usability.
+Somewhat in parallel, Syngenta has sponsored the development of an `mkin` and KinGUII based GUI application called CAKE, which also adds IRLS and MCMC, is more limited in the model formulation, but puts more weight on usability.
 CAKE is available for download from the [CAKE website](http://projects.tessella.com/cake), where you can also